akashkmr27089/Deep-Reinforcemnt-Learning-ALL-/README.md

-# Deep Reinforcement Learning Udacity
+# Deep Reinforcement Learning
-The Repository contains multiple Project on Reinforcement Learning.
-The problems are taken from udaciyt deep-learning-nanodegree github page
+The *Repository* contains multiple Project on Reinforcement Learning.
+The problems are taken from udaciyt 'deep-learning-nanodegree' github page